actionhero/actionhero/.github/ISSUE_TEMPLATE/bug_report.md

 # Steps to reproduce your error

 - Make a new actionhero project with `npx actionhero generate`
+- Run `npm install`
 - Create an action with the following content...

-Note: That without a way to reproduce your issue, we probably will be unable to help you and the issue will be closed.
+*Note: That without a way to reproduce your issue, we probably will be unable to help you and the issue will be closed.*

+## Logs or Test that confirm the issue

 ---